WELCOME TO CAMP RAMAH IN THE BERKSHIRES! WE ARE SO GLAD THAT YOU WILL BE AT CAMP THIS SUMMER.

 A: At Camp Ramah in the Berkshires, we believe that the Camp experience begins when you hop on the bus to come up.
 This is a place where you can see old friends, make some new ones, and talk about all the things that will happen when you arrive in Wingdale.
 We require all campers to travel to camp by bus.
 This means that you will be dropped of by your parent at a local designated stop.
 We believe that this is the most beneficial way for you to begin the summer.

-A: Camp Trunk Delivery will pick your duffels up from your home/apartment 1-3 days prior to camp and delivery them to your bunk the day before camp starts.
+A: Camp Trunk Delivery will pick your duffels up from your home/apartment 1-3 days prior to camp and deliver them to your bunk the day before camp starts.
 Please bear in mind that drivers and camp counselors will be hoisting your bags and trunks after you pack them.
 We don’t want them to get hurt.
 For their sake, please don’t ever pack water.
-Or sand, which weighs almost as much.

 Some helpful hints: